2 ways to make sure you have products and experts available in large media cities

 While it may seem overwhelming, it’s important to find a way to get your product to to the big media hubs in whichever large market you’re trying to reach to better facilitate media interviews.
 Reporters want a way to localize a story and to show consumers that the product does or doesn’t work.
 It’s easy for PR professionals to arrange an interview; however, failing to arrange some local product for the reporter to test or an expert to speak on your behalf is counterintuitive to your PR efforts.

 Getting your product to a key city is one way to get the most out of your PR investment.
-Download our free e-book Maximizing Your Public Relations Investment Guide to learn other ways to enhance your PR efforts today.
+Download our e-book Maximizing Your Public Relations Investment Guide to learn other ways to enhance your PR efforts today.

 Marjorie Comer is an award-winning PR professional.
 She graduated from Rockhurst University with a Bachelor of Arts in communication and loves to cheer for her hometown Kansas City Royals.
 Marjorie has worked for Axia Public Relations since October 2011.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.